What Are the Common Signs of Nursing Home Abuse and Neglect?

 As soon as possible, report your suspicions to the provider.
 They may genuinely want to hear about it and correct it, especially if the incident was the result of a rogue caregiver instead of institutional deficiency.

-If necessary, however, be prepared to immediately contact law enforcement and secure legal counsel from attorneys experienced in elder abuse and neglect case law.
+If necessary, however, be prepared to immediately contact law enforcement and secure legal counsel from

 How Does the Law Protect Nursing Home Residents From Abuse?